boon-code/docker-inside/README.md

 any other suggestions how to improve this package.
 Please also let me know if your Docker image is failing using this package and I will see if I can fix the issue.
 Adding users and groups is unfortunately quite different among distributions.

+## Related

+I still use the package myself on a regular basis when using Docker.
+However, to avoid having to rely on work-arounds used in this script, `podman` is a simple and powerful replacement for Docker.
+`podman` handles user permissions and bind mounts in a sane way per default.
+Check it out!